-CC Daily is publishing an ongoing series of articles exploring how various community colleges have leveraged the MentorLinks program.
-The application for the next MentorLinks cohort opens in April.
+CC Daily this year published a series of articles exploring how various community colleges have leveraged the MentorLinks program.
+The application for the next MentorLinks cohort is now available.

 * * *

 A Nebraska college that’s part of the MentorLinks program uses a unique approach to recruit STEM students from high schools to develop a pipeline into local biotech careers.